Roles in a public limited company

 Gender representation

-The rules apply correspondingly to the election of deputy board members.
+The rules in nr.
+1 to 5 applies correspondingly for the election of deputy board members.
 Board members and deputy board members shall be considered separately.

 Gender representation and employee’s representatives